ghostofpokemon/llm-gemini/README.md

 The model will decide when to include images based on your prompt.
 Images are automatically saved to your current working directory.

+**Note:** Sometimes in longer conversations, the model may start outputting text descriptions instead of generating actual images.
+If this happens, you can redirect it back to image generation by saying something like: "Instead of describing the image format, please generate an actual image like you did in your first response."

 ### Imagen 3.0 Image Generation

 For high-quality standalone images, use the dedicated Imagen model, which provides superior image quality: